akamai/terraform-provider-akamai/docs/resources/custom_rule_action.md

 # resource_akamai_appsec_custom_rule_action

-The `resource_akamai_appsec_custom_rule_action` resource allows you to create or re-use CustomRuleActions.
+The `resource_akamai_appsec_custom_rule_action` resource allows you to associate a custom rule and action with a security policy, security configuration and version.

-If the CustomRuleAction already exists it will be used instead of creating a new one.

 ## Example Usage